-One of my partners, Ken Robinson, is also 3

-4 actively involved in this case, and he's out of

-5 town on family matters this weekend and could not

-be here today, but Ken is also a member of the New

-needed for what we need to accomplish here, as well

-13 himself shortly and give you some of his

-15 areas that we need to be keenly involved in in

-16 order to commence the process of protecting all of

-your rights through the partnerships is the 17

-18 insolvency area and the securities area.
+One of my partners, Ken Robinson, is also 4 actively involved in this case, and he's out of town on family matters this weekend and could not be here today, but Ken is also a member of the New 7 York Bar, as is my other partner, Lisa Schiller, and they're both actively involved and available as needed for what we need to accomplish here, as well 10 as in New York.

+We also have Mr. Jim Sallah, who's here.
+Jim 11 12 is a securities lawyer, and he's going to introduce himself shortly and give you some of his 13 background, but as Mike pointed out, the two main 14 areas that we need to be keenly involved in in 15 order to commence the process of protecting all of 17 your rights through the partnerships is the 18 insolvency area and the securities area.
-23 focused on those areas that need to be immediately

-24 attended to in order to protect all of your rights.
-25
+We'll obviously draw on other professionals as needed.
+There will come a point in time where we'll need an accountant or tax professional involved, but our goal here is to have a team focused on those areas that need to be immediately 24 attended to in order to protect all of your rights.

+In doing that, let me say this and say it at